mvdmakesthings/moler-mosaic/README.md

-# Artwork Segmenter
+# Moler Mosaic

-A web application that helps you print large artwork on standard 8.5" × 11" paper.
-Upload your artwork, specify the desired output size, and the app will generate printable segments with registration marks for easy assembly.
+A web application that helps artists create large-scale artwork by printing it on standard 8.5" × 11" paper.
+Upload your artwork, specify the desired output size, and Moler Mosaic will generate printable segments with registration marks for easy assembly.

 ## Features